kayex/sirius/README.md

 }
 ```

+Each extension is run concurrently and has a generous execution time limit.
+In addition to this, extensions may perform any type of I/O, including network requests.
+Message updates are batched on a fixed time interval, which allows quick executing extensions to send their message modifications even though there are slower extensions that haven't yet completed.

-Every plugin invokation must return a slice of zero or more `Transformation`s.
-The transformations will be applied to the message `Text` property, which will then be broadcasted as a message update via the RTM API.
+Every plugin invokation must return a slice of zero or more `Transformation`s, which will be applied to the message `Text` property.
+The updated message will then be broadcasted via the RTM API as a regular message edit.

 ## Bundled plugins